-There are around 1700 amateur radio operators in Clark County Washington.
+There are over 2000 amateur radio operators in Clark County Washington.
 About 100 belong to the local Amateur Radio Emergency Service (ARES/RACES) group.
-In a disaster, that would leave potentially 1600 Radio operators available to provide visual (eyes on the ground) reporting in areas where damages or injuries have occurred.
+In a disaster, that would leave potentially 1900 Radio operators available to provide visual (eyes on the ground) reporting in areas where damages or injuries have occurred.
 Thus helping save lives and protect property.

 EYEWARN is a group of trained amateur radio volunteers, providing disaster reporting services for those Radio operators that choose to report damages or injuries.